Last Updated on 14 January 2026 by Cycloscope

 best touring bike saddle for an upright riding position

 The Brooks Flyer is in all aspects a B17 with spring suspension.
-All the good and the bad we said about the Brooks B17 in the previous paragraph can be said for the Flyer.
+All the good and bad we said about the Brooks B17 in the previous paragraph apply to the Flyer as well.

-The basic difference is indeed the springs, which make it definitely heavier but also more comfortable and cushioned.
+The main difference is the springs, which make it heavier but also more comfortable and cushioned.

 The Flyer comes in the same options as the B17, except the more performative titanium and narrow versions – this is a saddle for comfort, not for competition.